Julie Gichuru: Awards

 She is a recipient of the Martin Luther King Salute to Greatness Award.
 Avance Media listed her as one of the 100 Most Influential African Women of 2019, and New African listed her as one of the 100 Most Influential Africans of 2017 and 2019.
 Besides she was recognized as the Young Global Leader by the World Economic Forum in 2010.

 Personal life

-Gichuru is married to entrepreneur Anthony Gichuru.
-They have had 4 children.
+Gìchūrū is married to entrepreneur Anthony Gìchūrū.
+They have had four children.